EliGurarie/elieslides/README.md

 # Elie Slides

-Some convenience functions for making ioslides presentations.
+Some convenience functions for making ioslides or xaringan presentations.

 To install: